Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 What to do in Mostar, Bosnia-Herzegovina

-Walking through the old town of Mostar will make you doubt that you are really in Europe.
-Minarets from the various mosques are always in view, and there's the periodic call to prayer.
+Walking through the old town of Mostar might make you question whether you’re really in Europe.
+Minarets from the many mosques are always in sight, and you’ll hear the call to prayer throughout the day.
 The Ottoman influence is so strong that at times, I felt like I was in Turkey.

-It's easy to explore the town center in a day, we did it gradually, alternating between the city's attractions and those in the surrounding areas.
+It’s easy to explore the town center in a day.
+We took it slow, alternating between sights in town and nearby attractions.

 .